How Does Alzheimer’s Affect The Body’s Systems?

 - Trouble with sleep

 - Uncontrollable twitches

-Oftentimes people with Alzheimer’s have trouble taking care of themselves, even basic necessities like washing their hair and their body, brushing teeth and changing clothes.
+Oftentimes people with Alzheimer’s have trouble taking care of themselves, even basic necessities like washing their hair and their body, brushing their teeth and changing clothes become increasingly challenging.

 Some people even have trouble chewing food and swallowing.
 This could lead to dehydration and malnourishment.

 The risk of choking or inhaling your food becomes greater as your ability to chew and swallow steadily lessens.
 Additionally, inhaling your food or drink by accident can lead to pneumonia.

 Pneumonia is reported as being a common cause of death for those living with Alzheimer's due to food or drink entering the lungs and developing an infection.
 Malnutrition and dehydration, as well as falls and other infections, are also common causes of death.

 As of 2019, Alzheimer’s was reported as the fifth leading cause of death for people over 65 in the US.
 Between the years 2000 and 20019, Alzheimer deaths doubled.
 Reportedly, more people died from the disease than from breast and prostate cancer combined.